Barracuda09/SATPI/README.md

 Help
 -------
-Help in any way is appreciated, just send me an email with anythink you can contribute to the project, like:
+Help in any way is appreciated, just send me an email with anything you can contribute to the project, like:
 - coding
 - web design